 Use filters to narrow down search results, or use them for database-like queries.
-This topic explains how to filter search results for complex objects, with the Filter method in Episerver Find.
+This topic explains how to filter search results for complex objects, with the Filter method in Episerver Search & Navigation (formerly Episerver Find).

 The REST API and .NET client API support filtering on complex objects of different types to varying degree.
 Supported complex objects can be divided into these types:

 The first type is covered by the documentation for each native type.
 For instance if you want to know how to filter on a property of type IEnumerable<string>, see Strings.

 The second type, complex objects, such as a property of type Author is straight forward.
 You can filter on its native properties just as if they were apart of the type we are searching for.
 For instance, to find blog posts authored by Winston Churchill, you could use the below code.

 var searchQuery = client.Search<BlogPost>() .Filter(x => x.Author.Name.Match("Winston Churchill"));

 One might wonder what happens if the Author property is null.
 Contrary to LINQ, no exception is thrown.
 The filter simply does not match.